 Also look for these in the Mexican section of your store, or at a local Latin market.

 Opt for a neutral-tasting oil with a high smoke point, such as coconut oil, grapeseed oil, safflower oil, sunflower oil, soybean oil, or canola oil.
 This applies to recipes for both frying and baking corn nuts.
+Check out our guide to cooking oil for more on various options.

 When it comes to flavorings, the only limit is your imagination.
 Go wild and have fun!
 You can choose from the simple (think: sugar, paprika, or fleur de sel) to the more complex, such as Old Bay seasoning, or even try ranch dressing seasoning mix.
 And in case you were looking for another great way to use Trader Joe’s everything bagel seasoning, this could be it!